-A summer internship program for high school students to engage, inspire and diversify the next generation of fisheries professionals
+A summer internship program for high school students, to engage and inspire the next, more diverse, generation of fisheries professionals

-The Hutton Junior Fisheries Biology Program is a paid summer internship and mentoring program for high schools students, which is sponsored by the American Fisheries Society (AFS).
+The Hutton Junior Fisheries Biology Program is an eight-week paid summer internship and mentoring program for high school students sponsored by the American Fisheries Society (AFS).
 Our vision is to stimulate interest in fisheries and aquatic science among underrepresented groups in the profession today.
 Participating students receive a $3,000 stipend and an all-expense paid trip to the Hutton Scholars Summit.
 Through our network of mentors, we can place students in all 50 states, Canada, Mexico, and Puerto Rico within a 45-minute commute of the student’s home.

-We are celebrating 20 years of internships for the Hutton Junior Fisheries Biology Program this summer!
+We are celebrating over 23 years of internships through the Hutton Junior Fisheries Biology Program!
 Help us continue to engage and inspire high school students by supporting the Hutton Program today.
-For more information about the Robert F. Hutton Fund and how to donate, click the “Support Hutton” button below:
+For more information about the Robert F. Hutton Fund and how to donate, click the button below: